I don’t know about you guys but I’m currently crushing over dark grey interiors at the moment.

 Screws, provided by Hairpin Leg Co. plus 12x 4x12mm screws for thinner wood.

-I have been wanting to make a crate table for a while now and despite getting my hands on an old wooden pallet from work, I thought it would be much easier to use something already cut to size.
+I have been wanting to make a DIY crate side table for a while now and despite getting my hands on an old wooden pallet from work, I thought it would be much easier to use something already cut to size.
 When I spotted Ikea had some simple wooden crates in store I thought it would make the perfect hack!
 You know I love an Ikea Hack!

 I bought the largest Knagglig box for £9 and after a little constructing I was ready to paint.
-I decided to leave the bottom pallet off my box, basically I just stopped after I had attached all four sides, as I wanted my table to be open but you can complete the box if you want to make a side table with a closed back.
+I decided to leave the bottom pallet off my box.
+Basically I just stopped after I had attached all four sides, as I wanted my table to be open.
+But you can complete the box if you want to make a side table with a closed back.
 I planned to turn the box on its side using one longer side as the top of my table.

 For paint I used the chalky finish furniture paint from Rustoleum in shade Anthracite as I wanted a matt chalky effect to my table.
 The unfinished wood of the crate took the paint really well and I was impressed that the whole box only needed one coat of paint.
 I used a small 125ml tester pot of the paint, and only used about 2/3 of the can!